-Who won both Booker and Nobel Prize?
+Who won both Booker and Nobel prize?

 Q: Who is [Author’s Name]?

-A: [Author’s Name] is a highly acclaimed author known for their exceptional storytelling and profound literary contributions.
+A: [Author’s Name] is a highly acclaimed author known for their exceptional literary works.

-A: [Author’s Name] has penned a series of critically acclaimed novels, including [Book Title 1], [Book Title 2], and [Book Title 3], which have garnered immense praise from readers and critics alike.

-Q: How rare is it to win both the Booker and Nobel Prize?

-A: Winning both the Booker Prize and the Nobel Prize in Literature is an exceedingly rare accomplishment, with only a select few authors achieving this remarkable feat throughout history.
+A: No author has ever won both the Booker Prize and the Nobel Prize in Literature in the same year, making this achievement truly historic.

+This extraordinary achievement [Author’s Name] serves as a testament to their unparalleled literary prowess and the profound impact their works have had on readers worldwide.
+It is a moment of celebration not only for the author but also for the entire literary community, as it reaffirms the power of literature to transcend boundaries and touch the hearts and minds of people from all walks of life.